 Throughout history, developed and emerging financial markets alike have been booming, crashing, and recovering their way through a wide range of corporate frauds.
 With the fallout of every major financial scandal comes the public outcry for regulations and reforms to crack down on fraud.
-This paper aims to lay out a theoretical foundation to better understand the formation and evolvement of accounting fraud, which would then allow for an assessment of anti-fraud regulations.
+This paper aims to lay out a theoretical foundation to better understand the formation and evolvement of corporate fraud, which would then allow for an assessment of anti-fraud regulations.

 We first build a dynamic model featuring a representative firm and a regulator.
 Analyses of this single-firm model show that fraud is unlikely to go extinct, as long as uncovering fraud consumes regulatory resources and such resources are finite.
-With the regulator rationally directing resources towards the most fraudulent firms, an increasing level of fraud accumulated in the firm attracts scrutiny, but at the same time generates information uncertainty, which gives further incentives to commit fraud.
+This is because, the interdependent nature of fraud and regulation essentially presents a cat-and-mouse equilibrium in which the strength of detection optimally matches the severity of fraud.
+As such, an increasing level of fraud accumulated in the firm attracts scrutiny, but at the same time generates information uncertainty, which gives further incentives to commit fraud.
 These two effects go hand-in-hand, counteracting each other.
-As such, the amount of fraud committed in the firm may exhibit repeated cycles of rise, peak, fall, and collapse (upon detection).
-We present three pieces of evidence in support of these model predictions.
-First, using implied volatility to capture fraud-induced information uncertainty, we find that analyst forecast revision is more responsive to unexpected earnings when implied volatility is higher.
-This result explains why a high level of cumulative fraud may further elevate the MB of committing fraud.
-Second, we find that a firm is more likely to be caught for having committed fraud in the past when implied volatility is higher.
-This result supports the model prediction that the strength of detection matches the severity of fraud, and explains why a high level of cumulative fraud may also increase the MC of committing fraud.
-Third, consistent with the existence of two countervailing effects, we document an inverse U-shaped relation between the amount of fraud committed in a period and implied volatility measured prior to earnings release of the period.
+Hence, the amount of fraud committed in the firm may exhibit repeated cycles of rise, peak, fall, and collapse (upon detection).

 We then expand the model to consider a regulator and three firms with a high, medium, and low level of cumulative fraud, respectively.
 Analyses of this multi-firm model offer additional insights.
 Anti-fraud regulations can be highly effective at lowering the most fraudulent firms' incentives to continue fraud, by not only raising their MC of committing fraud but also sharply decreasing their MB of committing fraud upon detection.
-However, the rational allocation of regulatory resources towards such firms may imply less scrutiny of less fraudulent firms, allowing the latter's fraudulent behavior to go undetected and their level of fraud to catch up.
+However, the rational allocation of regulatory resources towards such firms may imply less scrutiny of less fraudulent firms (a whack-a-mole equilibrium), allowing the latter's fraudulent behavior to go undetected and their level of fraud to catch up.
 As such, despite the pro tem "cracking-down," anti-fraud regulations do not eradicate fraud.
 Rather, they synchronize firms' idiosyncratic fraud decisions and induce corporate fraud waves over time.
-As supportive evidence of this insight, we show that firms with a higher level of implied volatility prior to a period have a smaller increase in implied volatility during the period.
-Further, we show that this association is unlikely to be explained by the mean-reverting nature of fraud.